 “Life?”
-Balašević once said, “It’s, you know, on the grave where it’s written the year of birth and the year of death. – Well, that dash in between, that’s life.”
+Balašević once said, “You know on the grave, where it’s written the year of birth and the year of death?
+Well, that dash in between, that’s life.”

 If that dash was short-lived for Balašević, who left us at 67 years of age, it made a grand impact on the Balkans over the last few decades.

 Balašević was a singer, songwriter, and storyteller.
 But above all else, he was a poet.

 An extremely popular poet who performed at sold out concerts, and even travelled to Toronto a couple of times to reconnect with dispersed fans.